 The need for control is another important factor behind many eating disorders.
 In some cases a child can develop this need in response to a domineering, perfectionistic parent with high expectations.
 This child tries to restrict food intake or manage her body weight so she can

 control at least one thing in her life.
 In other instances the situation is exactly the opposite: a negligent or overly permissive parent may leave a child with a deep sense of insecurity.
 So the child tries to compensate by keeping her eating habits under tight control.

 Differences between Girls and Boys

 It’s commonly assumed that eating disorders are primarily a female issue.
 This isn’t the case.
-Though the underlying causes may be different, the condition now affects males and females in equal numbers.
+Though the underlying causes may be different, the condition now affects males in growing numbers.
 In girls the motivation is often connected with a perception of self-worth based on cultural definitions of beauty.
-Boys may be driven by a desire to enhance athletic performance or stay in shape.
+Boys may be driven by a desire to increase muscle mass, enhance athletic performance or stay in shape.

 In both cases the subject is likely to be a high achiever or a perfectionist who desperately wants to fit in and be accepted by the larger social group.
 They may appear to be outgoing, extroverted, and friendly on the outside but struggle with emotional disconnectedness on the inside.

 Eating disorders are among the most difficult psychological conditions to treat for the simple reason that they’re so unrelenting in nature.
 Food, eating, and meals are things that we all have to deal with at least three times a day.
 This means that the anorexic, the bulimic, and the compulsive overeater are up against this perceived enemy almost constantly.